Activities | Camp | Camping | Destinations | Deserts

 np.joshua.tree

-- camp anywhere in the park by hiking in a mile or more with your backpack
+- camp anywhere in the park by hiking in a mile or more, off the pavement - with

 - no ground fires are permitted